What are the 3 Credit Bureaus for Business All About?

 They are the oldest and largest of the 3 credit bureaus.
 You need a D-U-N-S number to start building business credit.
 No D-U-N-S number?
 Then get one; they’re free.
 This number gets a business into their system.
 Check with D&B to see if they have a record set up for you now.

 If your search with D&B doesn’t show you have a D-U-N-S number, you’ll need one.
 This is a nine-digit number issued by Dun & Bradstreet.
 It’s assigned to each business location in the D&B database.
 Each business has a unique, separate, and distinct operation for the purpose.
 Every business must first have a D-U-N-S number before D&B will assign a PAYDEX business credit score.
+Otherwise, you can’t build business credit.

 Get a D-U-N-S number on the D&B site.
 During the D-U-N-S set up process you’ll be asked for a lot of information.
 If you select that you’re a government contractor, you’ll get a D-U-N-S in about 1-2 weeks.
 But if you don’t pay D&B anything and aren’t a contractor, it can take up to 30 days to get a D-U-N-S.

 One way to start building your business credit is by using D&B’s Credit Builder program.
 With this option, you are only setting up credit with D&B, and not Experian and Equifax.
-This runs $149 monthly (as of July 2021).

 The main score is PAYDEX.
 But a business will not get a PAYDEX score, unless it has at least 3 trade lines reporting, and a D-U-N-S number.
 A business must have BOTH to get a D&B score or report.